 Summary

-Populate in MongoDB is helpful when selecting related data from multiple collections and combining it into a single document.
-The populate() method allows you to replace a field of one collection with any other document or document’s field from another collection based on the reference field.
-Hope this tutorial helps you to understand this concept.
+Populate in Mongoose is helpful when selecting related data from multiple collections and combining it into a single document.
+The populate() method allows you to replace a field or object of one collection with any other document or document’s field from another collection based on the reference field.

 Reference